jdevfullstack-tutorials/what-is-github/README.md

 The very first time I encountered GitHub,
 I was prompted by these jargon terms:

+`commit` - it is a revision or an individual change to a file including word deletions or deleting the file/s.

+`fork` - a copy of a repository.
+Changes can be made without affecting the original repository.
+A pull request should be created so that changes can be merged.
+A pull request can be simply not merged in the main branch, it is the repo's original author/s to decide.

+`GitHub Gist` - another feature of
+GitHub.
+It is considered a lightweight repo but still has all the features for Git.
+It can be used as mini-blogging site, for others can actually comment on your project or idea.
+It can be used to share code snippets, just like Pastebin.

+`GitHub Pages` - another add-on for GitHub repo to be turned into a static website.
+This has so many applications like you can embed the file in another site or be your blog.

+`pull request` - a request for the author/s of a repo to have the proposed change/s be accepted in the `main` branch.

 `repository` - think of it as a Google Drive folder where your files reside.
 There can be subfolders
 for software development folder structure.

 There is the README file
 as the description of your project.